-- (a) Except as provided in Rule 8.2, tThe owner of a well located in the District and not exempt under Rule 2.1 shall equip the well with a flow measurement device meeting the specifications of these rules and shall operate the meter on the well to measure the flow rate and cumulative amount of groundwater withdrawn from the well. - (b) A mechanically driven, totalizing water meter is the only type of meter that may be installed on a well registered with the District unless approval for another type of meter is applied for and granted by the District.
-The totalizer must not be resettable by the registrant and must be capable of a maximum reading greater than the maximum expected annual pumpage.
-Battery operated registers must have a minimum five-year life expectancy and must be permanently hermetically sealed.
-Battery operated registers must visibly display the expiration date of the battery.
-All meters must meet the requirements for registration accuracy set forth in the American Water Works Association standards for cold-water meters as those standards existed on the date of adoption of these rules.
-Meters must be able to measure instantaneous flow rate of the groundwater produced from the well, except as follows: a meter that was installed on an existing well as of November 15, 2010, that is not capable of measuring the instantaneous flow rate will not have to be replaced, provided that the meter has the ability to measure the cumulative amount of groundwater withdrawn from the well and meets all other requirements herein. - (c) The water meter must be installed according to the manufacturer's published specifications in effect at the time of the meter installation, or the meter's accuracy must be verified by the registrant in accordance with Rule 8.34.
+flow rate of the groundwater produced from the well, except as follows: a meter that was installed on an existing well as of November 15, 2010, that is not capable of measuring the instantaneous flow rate will not have to be replaced, provided that the meter has the ability to measure the cumulative amount of groundwater withdrawn from the well and meets all other requirements herein.

+- (c) The water meter must be installed according to the manufacturer's published specifications in effect at the time of the meter installation, or the meter's accuracy must be verified by the registrant in accordance with Rule 8.3.
 If no specifications are published, there must be a minimum length of five pipe diameters of straight pipe upstream of the water meter and one pipe diameter of straight pipe downstream of the water meter.
 These lengths of straight pipe must contain no check valves, tees, gate valves, back flow preventers, blow-off valves, or any other fixture other than those flanges or welds necessary to connect the straight pipe to the meter.
 In addition, the pipe must be completely full of water throughout the region.
-All installed meters must measure only groundwater. - (d) Each meter shall be installed, operated, maintained, and repaired in accordance with the manufacturer's standards, instructions, or recommendations, and shall be calibrated to ensure an accuracy reading range of 95% to 105% of actual flow. - (e) The owner of a well is responsible for the purchase, installation, operation, maintenance, and repair of the meter associated with the well. - (f) Bypasses are prohibited unless they are also metered.
+All installed meters must measure only groundwater. - (d) Each meter shall be installed, operated, maintained, and repaired in accordance with the manufacturer's standards, instructions, or recommendations, and shall be calibrated to ensure an accuracy reading range of 98.5% to 101.5% of actual flow. - (e) The owner of a well is responsible for the purchase, installation, operation, maintenance, and repair of the meter associated with the well. - (f) Bypasses are prohibited unless they are also metered.